Tag Archives: gain

 What does ISO mean with todays cameras?

 ISO is short for International Standards Organisation.
 And they specify many, many different standards for many different things.
-For example ISO 3166 is for country codes, ISO 50001 is for energy management.
+For example ISO 3166 is for telephone country codes, ISO 50001 is for energy management.

-But in our world of film and TV there are two ISO standards that we have blended into one and we just call it “ISO”.
+But in our world of film and TV there are two main ISO standards that we have blended into one and we just call it “ISO”.

 ISO 5800:2001 is the system used to determine the sensitivity of color negative film found by plotting the density of the film against exposure to light.

-Note a key difference: ISO 5800 is the measurement of the actual sensitivity to light of film.
-ISO 12232 is a standardised way to report the speed rating, it is not a direct sensitivity measurement.
+ISO 12232 is a standardised way to report the speed rating, ie: it is not actually a direct sensitivity measurement.

 Within the digital camera ISO rating system there are 5 different standards that a camera manufacturer can use when obtaining the ISO rating of a camera.
-The most commonly used method is the Recommended Exposure Index (REI) method, which allows the manufacturer to specify a camera model’s EI or base ISO arbitrarily based on what the manufacturer believes produces a satisfactory image.
-So it’s not really a measure of the cameras sensitivity, but a rating that if used with a standard external calibrated light meter to set the exposure will give a satisfactory looking image.
-This is very different to a sensitivity measurement and variations in the opinion as to what is a satisfactory image will vary from person to person.
-So there is a lot of scope for movement as to how an electronic camera might be rated.
+The most commonly used method is the Recommended Exposure Index (REI) method, which allows the manufacturer to specify a camera model’s base ISO arbitrarily, based on what the manufacturer believes produces a satisfactory image.
+So it’s not actually a measure of the cameras sensitivity, but a rating that if entered into a standard external light meter and the shutter and aperture values from the light meter used to set the exposure will result in satisfactory looking image.

 Noise and Signal To Noise Ratio.

-Most of the noise in the pictures we shoot comes from the sensor and the level of this noise coming from the sensor is largely unchanged no matter what you do (some dual ISO cameras use variations in the way the sensor signal is sampled to shift the noise floor up and down a bit).
-So the biggest influence on the signal to noise ratio is the amount of light you put on the sensor.
-More light = More signal.
-The noise remains the same but the signal is bigger so you get a better signal to noise ratio, up to the point where the sensor overloads.
+So, the biggest influence on the signal to noise ratio or SNR is the amount of light you put on the sensor because more light = more signal.
+The noise remains but with more light the signal is bigger so you get a better signal to noise ratio, up to the point where the sensor clips at which point adding more light makes no further difference.

 But what about low light?

 The signal to noise ratio deteriorates because the added amplification means the recording will clip more readily.
-Something that is close to the recordings clip point may be sent above the clip point by adding gain, so the range you can record reduces while the noise gets bigger.
-However the optimum exposure is now achieved with less light so the equivalent ISO number is increased.
+Something that was right at the recordings clip point without adding gain may will end up above the clip point by adding gain.
+As a result the highlight range you can record reduces while at the same time the noise gets bigger.
+But the optimum exposure is now achieved with less light so the equivalent ISO number is increased.
 If you were using a light meter you would increase the ISO setting on the light meter to get the correct exposure.
-But the camera isn’t more sensitive, it’s just that the optimum amount of light for the “best” or “correct” exposure is reduced due to the added amplification.

 Getting rid of noise: